 sourced from a quarry site at la Batteria, but was abandoned following the exhaustion of the main yellow-brown variety.
 Traces of intense exploitation are still evident throughout the site.
-Despite quarry activity taking place here predominantly in the 18th century, exploitation during the Roman period is suggested by several architectural elements, including two columns from the Villa of Lucius Verus (second century AD).
-As Bruno noted, the two Circeo alabaster columns from an imperial context seem to suggest an awareness of the prestige of Italian stones.
+Despite quarry activity taking place here predominantly in the 18^{th} century, exploitation during the Roman period is suggested by several architectural elements, including two columns from the Villa of Lucius Verus (second century AD).
+As Bruno noted, the two Circeo alabaster columns from an imperial context seem to suggest an awareness of the prestige of Italian stones.39 would have represented a sensible choice both logistically and geographically due to the proximity of the quarries to shipping harbours and to the end destination.